harvve/tslog-influxdb-transport/README.md

 # tslog-influxdb-transport
-> Send logs to influxdb2 using telegraf without writing them to files.
+> Send logs to influxdb2 via telegraf without writing them to files.

 <a name="readme-top"></a>